pmodv/ixhw/README.md

 14  |     def_yes   |         0.000000
 16  |    house_no   |         0.000000
 18  |    loan_yes   |         0.000000

+## XGboost importance vs RF
+* XGBoost identified completely different variables than RF for importance.
+* Because of XGBoost's superior f1 score and precision, it is likely RF overfit on its important variables during training, whereas XGBoost did not (as much).

+## Decision Time - Which variables matter?
+* Use chi-squared statistic

 # Pytorch TabNet - TBD - future date
 Initial Architecture: